zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part8.md

 ###Modelling Protean Services With Class Builder (static/dynamic)

-In the section dealing with the modeling of multidimensional data [LINK] it is shown that the current languages and platforms do not match perfectly with such a task.
+In the section dealing with the modeling of multidimensional data [LINK] is shown that the current languages and platforms do not match perfectly with such a task.
-Scala as a representative of a statically typed platform is not able to represent statically the multitude of combinations, stemming from the multidimensionality.
+Scala as a representative of a statically typed platform is not able to represent statically the multitude of combinations arising from the multidimensionality.
 On the other hand, Groovy as a dynamic language with some support of static features, offers a very high flexibility, which, however, cannot guarantee consistency of trait compositions made at run-time.

-It has also been demonstrated that the concept of a class builder, which combines declarative and dynamic features, may be a solution to the modeling of complex multidimensional domains.
+It has also been demonstrated that the concept of a class builder, which combines declarative and dynamic features, may be a solution to problem of modeling complex multidimensional domains.

 The goal of this section is to examine whether the class builder can solve the main issues associated with the purely dynamic and static approaches.